campusrover/robot_services/robot_movement_and_feedback.md

 * At the end of the verification portion:
 	* "rotation verified"
 * If it receives a rotation command with a negative angle
-	* "invalid command, angle must be positive"
+	* "angle must be positive"
+* If it receives a rotation command with more than one argument
+	* "rotation commands only take one argument"

 ##### go to:
 * After it begins execution of a go to command: